-In his book Discipleship, Bonhoeffer would deal with the 263 theological aspect of this Lutheran drift away from Luther's initial 263 understanding of gratitude for God's grace and toward the ingratitude of what he called cheap grace.
+In his book Discipleship, Bonhoeffer would deal with the theological aspect of this Lutheran drift away from Luther's initial understanding of gratitude for God's grace and toward the ingratitude of what he called cheap grace.
 Bonhoeffer saw that a large part of the problem was Lutheran theological education, which produced not disciples of Christ, but out-of-touch theologians and clerics whose ability to live the Christian life-and to help others live that life-was not much in evidence.
 The rubber and the road were strangers, and the church was out of touch with the people to whom it was supposed to minister.
 As far as that went, Ludwig Müller and the German Christians were dead on in some of their criticisms, but their soapy solution was simply to be a dedicated National Socialist.
-To them, all that business about doctrine was folderol that didn't matter to the man in the street.
-Bonhoeffer's attitude was that it must be made real to the man in the street, and that was where the church was failing.
+To them, all that business about doctrine was folderol that didn't matter to the man in the street, and that was where the church was failing.
 That's what this experiment on the Baltic seashore was all about.